Involving patients and the public in our research ensures it is relevant to them.

 - care for people with a condition

-- represent anyone who uses or might use a service
+- represent anyone who uses or might use an NHS service

-See What is public involvement in research? on the INVOLVE website
+You can find more information on What is public involvement in research? on the NIHR INVOLVE website.

-How has Public and Patient Involvement made a difference at Bristol Trials Centre?
+How has Public and Patient Involvement (PPI) made a difference at Bristol Trials Centre?

 How do I get involved?

-Please look through our list of current studies to see if any of these are looking for PPI (Public and Patient Involvement)
+Please look through our list of current studies to find any PPI opportunities.

 Our Public and Patient Advisory Group (PAG)

-- helps us make sure what we look at is important
+- help us make sure what we look at is important

-- helps us decide what research to look at next
+- help us decide what research to look at next

-- contributed to the design of our PPI website and information leaflet
+- contribute to the design of our PPI website and information leaflets

-Meetings take place in an informal, relaxed environment and are organised to fit around members’ other commitments.
+Meetings take place in an informal environment and timings are flexible to fit around members’ other commitments.